Search our website

 Why do we need GISAC

-The Geographic Information Systems Advisory Council (GISAC) fulfills the need of a coordinating body for statewide geospatial efforts.
-For example, in the 1990s it led the charge on Digital Ortho-photo Quads and road attributes.
-Later it was joint efforts such as the Public Land Survey System (PLSS) with the Bureau of Land Management (BLM), the State of Utah, and other interested parties.
+The Geographic Information Systems Advisory Council (GISAC) serves as the essential coordinating body for statewide geospatial initiatives.
+GISAC has a proven history of driving major projects; for example, in the 1990s, it successfully led the development of foundational data assets like Digital Ortho-photo Quads and comprehensive road attributes.
+It also spearheaded crucial joint efforts, including the Public Land Survey System (PLSS) in partnership with the Bureau of Land Management (BLM), the State of Utah, and other stakeholders.
+Today, GISAC supports its mission through six active subcommittees dedicated to innovation, maintaining the PLSS and geodetic controls, and ensuring alignment on data standards and services.

 people together in a room

-In the future, GISAC should be part of a larger effort to provide guidance and best practices for data for state agencies and a bridge to state, local, and federal partners.
-GISAC should always be looking at more ways to coordinate and streamline the data aggregation efforts with stewards.
+GISAC is part of a larger effort to provide guidance and best practices for data for state agencies and a bridge to state, local, and federal partners.
+GISAC continues to look at more ways to coordinate and streamline the data aggregation efforts with stewards.